 Undergraduate Supervision: Ruth teaches the following Tripos papers:

 A8 (Philosophy and Ethics) – a paper designed to give first year undergraduates an introduction to the major themes and questions about language, knowledge, and being, which arise at the intersection between philosophy and theology.

 B8 (Theology I) – a core course in Christian Theology for second-year undergraduates, which includes texts from Aquinas, Augustine, Luther, Barth and Schleiermacher.

 B11 (Ethics and Faith) – a course which follows on from paper A8, and through which students learn about the main trajectory of the moral philosophy tradition, by studying of texts from Plato, Aristotle, Thomas Aquinas, Montaigne, Hume, Kant, Nietzsche, Bradley and Wittgenstein.

 D1d (The Doctrine of God: Love and Desire) A paper for third-year students, which is examined through two 5000-word coursework essays, and taught through supervision and seminar sessions.
 We look at a number of texts, including pieces from: Dante; Bernard of Clairvaux; Aquinas; Augustine; Catherine of Siena.

-Undergraduate Lecturing: I give a course of 4 lectures in the faculty, on the life and work of Friedrich Schleiermacher.
+Undergraduate Lecturing: Ruth gives a course of 4 lectures in the faculty, on the life and work of Friedrich Schleiermacher.
 The series is part of the taught course for paper B8, which is aimed at second-year undergraduate students.

-Review Essay: 'Imaging in media res (a review of 'Only in England: Photographs by Tony Ray Jones and Martin Parr), Noesis: Theology, Philosophy, Poetics, Vol. 1, 2014.
+— 'Imaging in media res (a review of 'Only in England: Photographs by Tony Ray Jones and Martin Parr), Noesis: Theology, Philosophy, Poetics 1 (June 2014).